n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ---
-title: Document Types
+title: Document Types and Field Settings
-description: Here you will find all documents available in DOC² as invoice, credit note, delivery note, order confirmation and many more
+description: Here you will find all document types available in DOC² as invoice, credit note, delivery note, order confirmation and many more
 date: "2021-10-29"
 tags:
   - DOC²